 Tips on How to Avoid Fluoride When Grocery Shopping

 As a mineral, fluoride appears naturally in water and certain foods.
 However, natural fluoride levels are typically below 0.1 part per million, or ppm (The U.S. EPA limits fluoride in public drinking water to 4ppm).
-It’s the cultivation, processing, and preparation of food items that causes fluoride concentrations to skyrocket.
+It’s the cultivation, processing, and preparation of food items that cause fluoride concentrations to skyrocket.
 For this reason, it’s smart to choose organic foods whenever possible (see #5 below).

 2) Heavily processed foods contain more fluoride than unprocessed ones.